 Engaging inactive, or sedentary, workers also has the potential to have the greatest impact upon reducing levels of absenteeism, increasing productivity and business performance.

-Following a second round of funding which closed in December 2018, we managed to work with nine new businesses who were successful in acquiring the funding necessary to help their inactive employees increase their activity levels at a pace that was suitable to their individual needs.
+Through our second round of funding (applications for which closed in December 2018), we are working with nine new businesses who were successful in acquiring funding from us to help their inactive employees increase their activity levels at a pace that is suitable to their individual needs.

-The maximum amount awarded to each organisation was £1000, with priority giving to those that were able to commit a small amount of financial resources towards the project, as well as to those businesses that were targeting women & girls, disabled people and people from lower socio-economic backgrounds within their workforce.
+The maximum amount awarded to each organisation was £1000, with priority going to those that were able to commit a small amount of financial resources towards the project themselves, as well as to those businesses that were targeting women, disabled people and people from lower socio-economic backgrounds within their workforce.

-PLEASE NOTE: We are currently not accepting applications for the Workplace Inactivity Fund.
-However, if you or the organisation you work for have an idea about how to get your workforce more active, please get in touch via the email address below.
-Please check back for updates, or sign up to our mailing list to be the first to hear.
+PLEASE NOTE: Although we are not currently accepting applications for the Workplace Inactivity Fund, if you or the organisation you work for is keen to get your workforce more active, we would be delighted to hear from you.
+If you are looking to target your most inactive employees we could also potentially provide financial support.
+Please get in touch with us via the email address or phone number below.
+We would also advise you to sign up to our mailing list to be the first to hear about future opportunities.

 Telephone: 0191 497 2324.

-Please see our case studies from past ‘Workplace Events’ below.
-We will be adding more over time to help demonstrate the positive impacts the events have had in supporting individuals to take part in physical activity on a more regular basis.
+Please see some case studies below from previous ‘Workplace Inactivity Fund’ projects.
+We will be adding more over time to help to demonstrate the positive impact the projects have had in supporting individuals to take part in physical activity on a more regular basis.